MadsAagaard/pacbioGermline/README.md

     ManualKey    567890123456    male
     ManualKey    678901234567    female

-When using the above samplesheet with the --groupedOutput option, the output will be separated into WGS_CNV, Pseudogene and ManualKey.
+When using the above samplesheet with the --jointSS option, the output will be separated into WGS_CNV, Pseudogene and ManualKey.

-## Samplesheet format, trios
+## Custom samplesheet format, trios
+A custom samplesheet for family analysis /trios etc., requires the same 3 columns described above, and an additional 2 columns describing the relation and affection status, e.g.
+:
     CASEID  NPN  GENDER  RELATION  AFFECTED_STATUS

 Example:

-    trio_name	113648565123	female	mater	normal
+    trioID	113648565123	female	mater	normal
-    trio_name	345678965123	female	index	affected
+    trioID	345678965123	female	index	affected
-    trio_name	123456789123	male	pater	normal
+    trioID	123456789123	male	pater	normal

 For trios, if --hpo is used, the script will generate a pedigree file (.ped) and run exomiser for the trio, using the information in the samplesheet.
 Make sure to have each field set correctly!